levilindsey/hex-grid/example/data/idean/description.md

 ### Project A: Enterprise Security-Management Application

 Levi developed a high-fidelity prototype for the client’s enterprise security-management application.
-This included an AngularJS framework with an intricate front-end routing mechanism.
+This included an AngularJS framework with an intricate frontend routing mechanism.

 _Front and back end: Node.js, AngularJS, MongoDB, Gulp, SASS_

 ### Project B: Enterprise Storage-Management Application

-Levi developed a first-iteration of the front-end for the client's enterprise storage-management application.
+Levi developed a first-iteration of the frontend for the client's enterprise storage-management application.
 This included a complex SVG-based workspace in which resources were graphically configured within tree structures.

 _Front end: AngularJS, Gulp, SVG, SASS_